URL path: Index page // Anti-Sperm Antibodies, Semen

 Additional Information

-Screening for anti-sperm antibodies is one of the tests used to investigate male infertility and detects specific antibodies in sperm.
+Screening for anti-sperm antibodies is one of the tests used to investigate male infertility and detect specific antibodies in sperm.
 The presence of antibodies in sperm can lead to reduced fertility.
 Infertility due to immunological causes (immune infertility) makes up a significant proportion of infertility cases of unknown etiology.
-Class anti-sperm antibodies may be IgG or IgA and the binding site may be in the head, neck, and tail of the spermatozoon.
-Binding of more than 50% is usually associated with a significant decrease in patient's fertility.
+Class anti-sperm antibodies may be IgG or IgA, and the binding site may be in the spermatozoon's head, neck, and tail.
+Binding of more than 50% is usually associated with a significant decrease in a patient's fertility.

-IgA class anti-sperm antibodies, which are usually binding to the sperm tail, are associated with poor motility and poor sperm penetration into the cervical mucus.
+IgA class anti-sperm antibodies, usually binding to the sperm tail, are associated with poor motility and poor sperm penetration into the cervical mucus.

-IgG class anti-sperm antibodies, commonly binding to the head of spermatozoa are associated with inhibition of sperm-egg fusion.
+IgG class anti-sperm antibodies commonly binding to the head of spermatozoa are associated with thinhibition of sperm-egg fusion.

-Screening for the presence of anti-sperm antibodies is indicated not only for the investigation of male infertility but also when sperm agglutinations are observed during the sperm analysis or when macroscopically visible (macro) agglutinates are present.
+Screening for anti-sperm antibodies is indicated not only for the investigation of male infertility but also when sperm agglutinations are observed during sperm analysis or when macroscopically visible (macro) agglutinates are present.
 It is also used in men with a history of testicular injury, biopsy, surgery (such as sperm duct anastomosis), genital infections, or ejaculatory duct obstructions.

 How are anti-sperm antibodies formed?

-Human blood and sperm do not come into contact with each other because of a barrier system (blood-testis barrier) in the testes.
-Specialized cells known as Sertoli cells are involved in this system (a similar barrier system exists in the brain called the blood-brain barrier).
-Any disorder of this system as a result of physical or chemical causes, infections, inflammation or injuries, can disrupt the blood-testis barrier and sensitize the immune system to sperm components.
-Sometimes infections or inflammation in other parts of the genital system can lead to the production of these antibodies.
+Human blood and sperm do not contact each other because of the testes' barrier system (blood-testis barrier).
+Specialized cells known as Sertoli cells are involved in this system (a similar barrier system in the brain called the blood-brain barrier).
+Any disorder of this system due to physical or chemical causes, infections, inflammation, or injuries can disrupt the blood-testis barrier and sensitize the immune system to sperm components.
+Sometimes, infections or inflammation in other parts of the genital system can lead to the production of these antibodies.

 Why do anti-sperm antibodies intervene in fertilization?